hypertidy/silicate/cran-comments.md

 # silicate 0.4.0

-Apologies for a quick turnaround for this package, less than a month but required for an upcoming release of a new package.
+Apologies for a quick turnaround for this package, less than a month but required clean out some problems with the new version of tibble and prepare for an upcoming new release.

 Thank you very much.